-Protests follow Philando Castile verdict
+Thousands protest after Philando Castile shooting verdict; 18 arrested

 Mel Reeves, a community activist, told CNN outside the courthouse that Castile was killed by "the system."

 "Yanez worked for the system.
 He killed somebody.
 Philando Castile got victimized by the system.
-So we need to start asking question about the system -- why is the system violent?"
+So we need to start asking a question about the system -- why is the system violent?"
 Reeves said.